 Financial transactions in BSE are done online through an electronic trading system.
-Market orders can be directly placed in BSE online, without the requirement of external specialists through direct market access.
-Due to the absence of such limit orders, focus is shifted from buyers/sellers to the total value of transactions in a day.
+Market orders can be directly placed in BSE online without the requirement of external specialists through direct market access.
+Due to the absence of such limit orders, the focus is shifted from buyers/sellers to the total value of transactions in a day.

-Trading in the BSE share market has to be done through a brokerage agency, against a stipulated charge.
+Trading in the BSE share market has to be done through a brokerage agency against a stipulated charge.
 However, direct investment access is given to certain preferential investors making large transactions in the BSE stock market.
 BOLT- Bombay Online trading platform is used by this stock exchange for efficient trading.

-Transactions made in BSE online are done through T+2 rolling settlement, wherein all transactions are processed within two days.
+Transactions made in BSE online are done through a T+2 rolling settlement, wherein all transactions are processed within two days.
 Securities and Exchange Board of India (SEBI) is responsible for the regulation of this stock exchange, continuously updating rules for its smooth operation.

 Listed companies enjoy the trust of all kinds of investors present in the market.
 It spreads market knowledge regarding a budding business, allowing individuals to carefully analyse the imminent condition of such companies and invest accordingly.

-Paid up capital for a business can only be raised effectively if a company is listed with a prevalent stock exchange in a country.
+Paid-up capital for a business can only be raised effectively if a company is listed with a prevalent stock exchange in a country.

-Market securities can be readily sold in a financial market if it is listed in Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
+Market securities can be readily sold in a financial market if it is listed on the Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
 Funds to meet any requirement of a company can be obtained through the issuance of debt and equity securities, which investors purchase for the purpose of wealth creation.

-Several rules and regulations are mandated by SEBI monitoring the actions of registered companies, minimising the chances of investors incurring a loss due to illicit activities of a business.
+Several rules and regulations are mandated by SEBI to monitor the actions of registered companies, minimising the chances of investors incurring a loss due to illicit activities of a business.

-Adequate information about total revenue generation and reinvestment pattern have to be published annually by all companies listed under the BSE stock exchange.
+Adequate information about total revenue generation and reinvestment patterns has to be published annually by all companies listed under the BSE stock exchange.

 All companies listed under BSE can use the following financial instruments to raise funds for their business:

 Equity instruments primarily consist of shares issued by a company to raise adequate paid-up capital for its smooth operations.
 Massive equity is raised during an initial public offering of a start-up company in the primary capital market.
-However, new issuance of shares is subject to strict regulations under SEBI, due to volatility of prices at this stage.
+However, new issuance of shares is subject to strict regulations under SEBI due to the volatility of prices at this stage.

 Equity already issued can be traded amongst retail customers in the secondary market through a stockbroker.

 These tools are issued by an underlying company to raise finances without giving ownership to investors.
-Relatively risk-free in nature, trading in debt instruments can be done in both primary and secondary market, depending upon its nature.
+Relatively risk-free in nature, trading in debt instruments can be done in both primary and secondary markets, depending upon its nature.

 Various government securities such as zero coupon bonds, floating rate bonds, capital indexed bonds and dated securities are traded in BSE.

-BSE share market uses Sensex to monitor the performance of these companies to determine whether the capital market of India would rise or fall, depending upon movement direction of share prices of these companies.
+BSE share market uses Sensex to monitor the performance of these companies to determine whether the capital market of India would rise or fall, depending upon the movement direction of share prices of these companies.

 Other than the benchmark index, several other sectoral indices are also provided by BSE, such as: